sandykaur2008/Travel-Site/README.md

 Acknowledgments

-Thanks to Google and Stack Overflow, you've always believed in me
+Thanks, Mark Castillo, for reviewing and giving me tips!